-The Confederation of Aerial Industries Ltd (CAI) formed in 1978 to represent the rapidly growing UHF TV aerial industry.
+Confederation of Aerial Industries Ltd (CAI) formed in 1978 to represent the rapidly growing UHF TV aerial industry.
 With the switch from black and white TV viewing to colour, the UK TV aerial industry grew dramatically as everyone in the nation had to replace their old VHF TV aerials with one for UHF.
 In the late 1980s the CAI extended its scope as the natural representative body for satellite dish installation when satellite viewing began its dramatic rise in popularity with birth of Sky TV.
-Today the CAI has membership categories for everyone engaged in audio visual signal reception and networks across the UK and Republic of Ireland.
+Today, CAI has membership categories for everyone engaged in audio visual signal reception and networks across the UK and Republic of Ireland.
 From sole proprietor aerial and satellite installers, to the largest communal system design and installation companies, there are also manufacturers and distributors who supply all the necessary equipment for signal networking around the home and business.
-The CAI also welcomes applications from consultants and broadcast operators.
+Applications from consultants and broadcast operators are also welcomed.

 We concentrate on raising standards in our trade through an ongoing assessment programme that measures competence, reputability and compliance against our mandatory codes of practice and conduct.
 We have developed an extensive hands-on education and skills programmes that trains installers how to attain and maintain those standards.
 This is recognised by broadcasters, government and the construction trades, enabling members to benefit from increased work flow as consumers seek competent and reputable businesses.